Neighbor dispute leads to SWAT call in East El Paso, police say

 EL PASO, Texas (KTSM) — An El Paso Police SWAT team was dispatched to an Eastside apartment complex Wednesday night following an altercation between neighbors, investigators said.

-Police said a suspect armed with a knife barricaded himself inside an apartment located at 1650 George Dieter Drive, near Vista del Sol Drive.
+Police said a man slashed a neighbor in the face with a knife and then barricaded himself inside an apartment located at 1650 George Dieter Drive, near Vista del Sol Drive.

 A resident at the complex told KTSM neighbors have had issues with the suspect in the past.